Further thoughts on"Why Friendly Fraud Is on the Rise at Full-Service Restaurants" article seen in MRM

 Because many full-service restaurants are often independently owned, routinely operate on those thin margins, and aren’t in the financial position to make the significant investment required to upgrade their point-of-sale (POS) terminal – they are slow to adopt new payment technology.
 As a result, scammers have focused in on these establishments knowing that they’re not able to accept EMV payments, providing a golden opportunity to dispute the charges.
 Again, it’s also very easy and all-too-convenient for someone to claim that they were unsatisfied with their meal and to demand a chargeback, rather than to ask for a refund in person.

 However, some restaurant operators are finding that modernizing their payment technology isn’t so difficult after all – and doesn’t even require a POS upgrade.
 Operators such as Saltwater Grille, based in Portland, Maine and 71Above in Los Angeles, are turning to technology that can augment their current POS, eliminating the need to upgrade it altogether.
-These restaurants have implemented a pay-at-the-table platform from TableSafe that brings EMV payment capabilities to their current POS system.
+These restaurants have implemented a pay at the table tech services platform from TableSafe that brings EMV payment capabilities to their current POS system.
 The platform was purpose-built to be left at the table with the guest to complete the payment process.

 The solution allows guests to securely and safely insert chip-enabled cards and complete other payment functions, including auto-calculating the tip, splitting the bill, and issuing email receipts from the convenience and privacy of their table.
 “Chargebacks have become much more prevalent as a result of EMV mandates, and it’s become a genuine issue for many operators in our industry,” said Debora Broderson, Operations Manager for The Saltwater Grille.
 “By installing TableSafe’s platform, we’re not only mitigating chargebacks – but we’re also elevating our level of service, guest security, and enhancing the overall dining experience. ”It has never been more important to weigh the potential impact of not investing in an EMV solution.
 Restaurants owe it to their guests and themselves to protect against friendly fraud.
 Solutions can place security back in the hands of the consumer and also protect restaurant operators – without breaking the bank.